Assistance programs Jackson County Michigan.

 Get financial assistance with bills in Jackson County Michigan

 The Jackson County Community Action Agency is a local organization that has a goal of helping people who are facing difficult times.
 They can provide some short term assistance, with the goal of getting people back on their feet and becoming self sufficient.
-The demand for aid is tremendous in today’s weak economy, and the Jackson agency is doing what they can to help as many people as possible.
+The demand for financial aid is tremendous, and the Jackson Michigan agency is doing what they can to help as many people as possible.

 They offer several programs and ways to get help.
 Some of what is offered includes:

 - Weatherization assistance: This is a federal funded program that will install energy saving improvements in people’s homes.
 The upgrades can include such things as additional installation, new heaters or appliances, caulking, and more.
 The program helps people save hundreds of dollars per year on their energy bills.

 - Housing assistance and financial counseling: Families may be able to receive financial assistance with paying their first month's rent, help with utility bills, deposits, and/or additional rental assistance if they are homeless or facing eviction.
 Included as well is counseling and case management, which can include budgeting skills, literacy training, financial advice, assistance with debt, and more.
 Find additional ways to get debt relief.